gene-git/Arch-mkpkg/README.md

 Another example.
 The *refind* boot manager statically links against gnu-efi.
 So when gnu-efi is updated, refind should probably be rebuilt as well.

-MkPkg was created to address this need.
+mkpkg was created to address this need.

-# 2. Source for MkPkg
+# 2. Source for mkpkg

-The source is kept in the github repository Arch-MkPkg, link above.
+The source is kept in the github repository Arch-mkpkg, link above.

-# 3. How to use MkPkg
+# 3. How to use mkpkg

 Simply call mkpkg instead of makepkg.
 Couldn't be simpler.
 Arguments for mkpkg are all passed through to *makepkg* execpt for those of the form: